 19 Sep 2022

-Brazilian Portuguese is one of the most in-demand languages for the Gaming sector
+Brazilian Portuguese – The most in-demand language for the Gaming sector

 Game localization for Brazilian Portuguese – a promising market